The most stunning palaces in Venice - Citimarks

 Citinotes

-“Those double-gilt palaces so profusely embellished by Giorgione, Titian, Veronese, Tintoretto, Bellini [...] are filled with bronzes, marbles, granites, porphyries, precious antiques, rare manuscripts; their internal magic is equal to their external magic.”
+“Those double-gilt palaces, lavishly adorned by Giorgione, Titian, Veronese, Tintoretto, Bellini [...] are filled with bronzes, marbles, granites, porphyries, precious antiques, rare manuscripts; their internal enchantment matches their external splendor.”

 François-René de Chateaubriand, Mémoires d’outre-tombe, 1833